aglantzrbc/rutgers23-project-one/README.md

 We were divided into random groups and tasked with creating and presenting a professional-looking research mini-project with the following criteria:

     •	Use Pandas to clean and format the datset(s).
-    •	Create a Jupyter notebook describing the data exploration and cleanup process.
-    •	Create a Jupyter notebook illustrating the final data analysis.
+    •	Create a Jupyter notebook describing the data exploration and cleanup process, and illustrating the final data analysis.
     •	Use matplotlib to create six to eight visualizations (ideally: two per question) of the data.
     •	Save .png images of the visualizations to distribute to the class and instructional team, and for inclusion in the presentation.
     •	Create a write-up summarizing the major findings.
 This is to include a heading for each question asked from the data as well as a short description of the findings and any relevant plots.